ultimate271/notes/dastoyevsky/brothers02.05.md

 ## Chapter V. So Be It!
 So Be It!
+_Character:Fyodor Pavlovitch Karamazov_
+_Character:Pyotr Alexandrovitch Miüsov_
+_Character:Pyotr Fomitch Kalganov_
+_Character(Reference):Dmitri Fyodorovitch Karamazov_
+_Character:Ivan Fyodorovitch Karamazov_
+_Character:Alexey Fyodorovitch Karamazov_
+_Character:Elder Zossima_
+_Character(Insignificant):Father Iosef_
+_Character(Insignificant):Father Païssy_
+_Summary:A discussion about the role of Church and State_

+### On the doings in the cell while the others were away curing women

+#### Meanwhile, those left in the cell were bound to conversation
 The elder’s absence from his cell had lasted for about twenty‐five minutes.
 It was more than half‐past twelve, but Dmitri, on whose account they had all met there, had still not appeared.
 But he seemed almost to be